duke-wyf/duke-wyf.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a junior student at the Institute for Interdisciplinary Information Sciences (IIIS, aka.
+I am currently a senior student at the Institute for Interdisciplinary Information Sciences (IIIS, aka.
 Yao Class), Tsinghua University.